Oath of Allegiance (United States)

 The Oath of Allegiance of the United States is the official oath of allegiance that must be taken and subscribed by every immigrant who wishes to become a United States citizen.

 The oath may be administered by any immigration judge or any authorized officer of the United States Citizenship and Immigration Services (USCIS), including by any eligible federal judge.

 Text

-The current Oath of Allegiance of the United States is as follows:
+The current Oath of Allegiance for naturalization as a citizen of the United States is as follows: